PyNet Labs- Network Automation Specialists

 Q3 – What is IPv6 vs IPv4?

 IPv6 and IPv4 are different versions of the Internet Protocol (IP) used to identify and communicate with devices on the internet.
-IPv4 has a 32-bit address format, limiting the number of available unique addresses, while IPv6 has a 128-bit address format, providing a significantly larger address space to accommodate the growing number of internet-connected devices.
+IPv4 has a 32-bit address format, limiting the number of available unique addresses, while Internet Protocol version 6 has a 128-bit address format, providing a significantly larger address space to accommodate the growing number of internet-connected devices.

 Q4 – What are the 3 types of IPv6 addresses?